d2s/Documentation/Docs/Parameters.md

 ### RsyncOSX passing parameters to rsync

-The user can set own parameters by using `select` in dropdown menu.
+The user can set own parameters by using `user` in dropdown menu.
 Preset parameters are:

-- `select` - user selected parameter
+- `user` - _user selected_ parameter
-	- RsyncOSX passes whatever set by user to rsync, parameters must be either `parameter=value` or `parameter`
+	- RsyncOSX passes whatever set by user to rsync, parameters must be either `--parameter=value` or `--parameter`
 - `--stats` - produces some more statistics
 	- parameter is forced on in dry-ryn to collect info about run
 - `--backup` - instructs rsync to backup changed files